David Azofeifa

 Tags: God, Humans, Mediocrity, Purpose, Talents

-So to every Christian, I repeat the message of a song we used to sing in fellowship: “You are capable of moving forward; you are capable of reaching the goal; God made you, He knows you, and He knows… that you are capable.”
+So to every Christian, I want to repeat the message of a song we used to sing in fellowship: “You are capable of moving forward; you are capable of reaching the goal; God made you, He knows you, and He knows… that you are capable.”

 Step out of the shadow of mediocrity.
 Not because you are the center of the universe, but because the God who made the universe has called you by name.